A reader writes…

 Let’s face it.
 Having a good crop of hair comes down to genetics.
 However, the quality of our hair can be improved by maintaining a healthy lifestyle.
 For example, by consuming organic wholefoods, using premium quality vitamin and mineral supplements, getting enough sleep, and exercising regularly.

 We can also practice good hair health.
 This means choosing hair-care products that don’t contain harsh chemicals.
-Unfortunately, many major consumer hair-care and cosmetics brands contain nasty chemicals that are harmful to the environment or have carcinogenic properties (cancer causing agents) or chemicals that interfere with the body’s endocrine system (glands that secrete hormones).
+Unfortunately, many major consumer hair-care and cosmetics brands contain nasty chemicals that are harmful to the environment or have carcinogenic properties (cancer-causing agents) or chemicals that interfere with the body’s endocrine system (glands that secrete hormones).
 Some ingredients have been shown in studies to produce adverse developmental, reproductive, neurological (depression), and immune effects in both humans and wildlife!
 Yikes!

 For most of my adult life, I have chosen natural and organic hair and skin care brands to use on an everyday basis.
 Brands like Dr. Hauschka, Weleda, Burt’s Bees and ARCONA.
 I’ll go make-up free most days and leave my hair natural (I don’t dye my hair nor use products etc) to reduce my exposure to chemicals or damage.

 However, when I’m scheduled to film, I’ll opt for more commercial “performance-based” products.
-In particular, I use the Aveda haircare range which seems to offer excellent all day performance.
+In particular, I use the Aveda haircare range which seems to offer excellent all-day performance.
 The Aveda brand from a health score perspective is rated as “average 5.5+” (which is fairly good in comparison to most big brands who rate poorly in the 0-4 range).
-A score of 10 is the best and 0 is the worst, as rated by the number of ingredients in a product that are of health or regulatory concern.
+A score of 10 is the best and 0 is the worst, as rated by the number of ingredients in a product that is of health or regulatory concern.

 To check the chemical contents of your food, skin/hair care and cosmetic products – I highly recommend the Chemical Maze shopping companion.
 I refer to this gem of a book whenever I’m checking food labels or researching a new product.